Sika MonoTop®-4012

 MIXING

-- Pour the minimum recommended clean water quantity into a mixing container / equipment.
+- Pour the minimum amount of water into a suitable clean mixing container or equipment.

-- While stirring slowly, add the powder to the water.
+- Gradually add the powder to the water while stirring slowly.

-- Mix thoroughly for at least for 3 minutes adding additional water if necessary, to the maximum specified amount.
+- Mix thoroughly for at least for 3 minutes, add additional water if necessary.
+Note Do not add more water than the maximum specified amount.

 - Adjust to the required consistency to achieve a smooth consistent mix.